How To Use A Torque Wrench: Your Ultimate Guide

 Torque, it’s what gets the job done

 Hundreds of nuts and bolts hold your car together, and many of those bolts have precise torque settings.
-Wrenching these sensitive parts beyond their specifications, could spell doom, and for this reason, torque wrenches exist.
+Wrenching these sensitive parts beyond their specifications, could spell doom, as could not tightening them down enough, and for this reason, torque wrenches exist.

 Torque wrenches are designed to take the guesswork out of torquing down nuts and bolts and to prevent having to retap snapped bolts from deep within the engine.
 They’re staples of every mechanic’s bay and Garage God DIYer.
 However, despite their supreme importance, some remain clueless as to how to use one.